heroui-inc/heroui-native/src/components/checkbox/checkbox.md

 A selectable control that allows users to toggle between checked and unchecked states.

-## Interactive Demo

-[Interactive demo placeholder - will be added to documentation site]

 ## Imports

 Note: Before importing this component, ensure you have completed the setup as per the [Quick Start guide](../../../README.md).